 - Next, I taped newspaper around the surround and the glass doors.
 I also covered the floor near where I would be painting.

 - Shake that can and spray closely.
-I did two coats to make sure I had a nice even look.
+I did two coats to ensure I had a nice even look.

 - Make sure to open the windows, turn on the fans and ventilate.
 Spray paint has such a strong odor and you don’t want your kids breathing in the fumes.
-Choose a day when the kids can play outside for a few hours afterward.
+Choose a day when those kiddos can play outside for a few hours afterward.

 That’s it.
 I promise it took me like no time at all and was an instant improvement!